isomerpages/nparks-skyrise/index.md

 description: Skyrise Greenery - Gardens in the Sky
 image: /images/Skyrise Greenery Logo.png
 permalink: /
-notification: Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
-Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
+notification: <b>Government official impersonation scam alert</b> Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
+Call the 24/7 <a href="https://www.scamshield.gov.sg/">ScamShield</a> Helpline at 1799 if you are unsure if something is a scam.
 sections:
   - hero:
       title: Gardens in the Sky